 If you refused chemical testing after your arrest for drunk driving in Wisconsin, you should contact an experienced attorney specializing in OWI defense immediately.

-How Soon Would I Lose my Driving Privileges?
+How Soon Would I Lose My Driving Privileges?

 What is a Notice of Intent to Suspend?